-Traditional nail polishes are prone to chipping within a few days, quite often due to more oil production on the nail bed which prevents the polish from adhering for a prolong duration.
-Doing your own gel nails can seem intimidating but it is SUPER easy and rewarding because of all the time and money you save.
+Traditional nail polishes are prone to chipping within a few days, often due to more oil production on the nail bed, which prevents the shine from adhering for a prolonged duration.
+Doing your gel nails can seem intimidating, but it is SUPER easy and rewarding because of all the time and money you save.
 Gel polish is the latest trend for those struggling with long-wearing nail polish.
-Unlike regular nail polish, gel polish is a thinner formula and more flexible than standard acrylic enhancements so it will not chip easily from your nails.
-This gel nails guide includes instructions, tips and FAQs.
+Unlike regular nail polish, gel polish is a thinner formula and more flexible than standard acrylic enhancements, so it will not chip easily from your nails.
+This gel nails guide includes instructions, tips, and FAQs.
 Leave a comment if you still have questions.

 Tools for Doing Gel Nails

 - UV Lamp or LED Lamp

 - Gel/Shellac Base Coat, Color Coat, and Top Coat

 - Begin with clean and trimmed nails.
 Use cuticle oil to remove any excess skin lying on the nail plate.
 You can also push the skin back with an orangewood stick for a smooth surface.
 A nail file will shape the nails to your desired length to get your nails ready for the gel polish.
 Then remove excess oil and residue with a cotton ball dampened with acetone.

 - Apply a cuticle remover on your skin and then push back each cuticle with a metal or wood cuticle pusher.
 If you have tough ones, you can soak them in warm water to soften them for one to two minutes before you push back your cuticles.

 - A base coat is essential to protect your natural nails from damage.
 Apply a skinny layer of the base gel to the nails, avoid applying the base gel polish close to your cuticle.
 Place your nails under a UV or LED lamp.
 The LED light will cure the gel polish in just 30 seconds, or 2 minutes with a UV lamp.